lennartkerkvliet/statutes/internal-regulations.md

 A suspension removes an AC member from their position up to and including the next GA.
 In a case where the suspension still stands, there will be a vote of no confidence against the suspended member organised as per the Rules of Procedure at the next General Assembly.
 If the motion of no-confidence fails the member is reinstated.
 If a motion of no-confidence is carried out, a replacement will be appointed by the GA as per the Rules of Procedure.

-# Individual Membership Group {#img}

-Members of the Individual Members’ Group shall be considered individual members of IFLRY, and shall have the rights thereof at the General Assembly.

-The election of the Individual Members Group Chair shall be done on the basis of one person, one vote, and shall require a majority of 50% of the votes.
-Otherwise, additional rounds of voting will be held, with the lowest performing candidate eliminated in each round, until a majority is achieved.

-The term of office for the Individual Members Group Chair shall be one year.

 # Auditors {#auditors}
 It is the responsibility of the auditors to make their annual report available once a year to the member organizations two weeks before the General Assembly takes place.